DataDog/build-plugins/README.md

 - `context`: The global context shared accross our plugin.
 - `log`: A [logger](/packages/factory/README.md#logger) to display messages.

-The `context` object is a shared object that is mutated during the build process.
+The `context` is a shared object that is mutated during the build process.
 It contains the following properties:

 <!-- #global-context-type -->
 ```typescript